persates/Car_Take_Data/README.md

 # AutoScout24 Scraper: Extract Car Listings with Detailed Information
 ## Overview
-This Python project scrapes car listing data from websites like AutoScout24 and organizes the data into a formatted Excel file.
-It extracts key details such as model, price, mileage, and location, with options to handle missing data and apply advanced formatting.
+This project is a powerful car data scraper that extracts detailed car listings from two popular websites:

+-AutoScout24
+-Mobile.de

+It automates the process of gathering essential car details, including model, price, mileage, and location, and organizes the data into a well-structured Excel file.
+With user-friendly formatting and clear identification of the data source, this script is designed to save time and ensure accuracy.

 ## Features
-- Extracts essential details:
+-Multi-Source Scraping: Collects data from both AutoScout24 and Mobile.de simultaneously.
+-Extracts Essential Details:
   - **Model**
   - **Price**
   - **Mileage** (Handles missing values: marked as "KM Yok")